LostInBrittany/pwa-beers/step-00/README.md

 ## Next

-Now you've seem a PWA with Polymer it's time to go to [Step 01](../step-01/) and begin coding yours!
+Now you've seem a PWA with Polymer it's time to go to [step-01](../step-01/) and begin coding yours!